pachyderm/docs-content/latest/how-tos/basic-data-operations/load-data-into-pachyderm.md

 ---
 # metadata #
 title: Ingest Data
-description: Learn how to ingest data using the pachctl put command.
+description: Learn how to ingest data using the PachCTL put command.
 date:
 # taxonomy #
 tags: ["ingest"]